jaloo555/jaloo555.github.io/about.md

 ---
 layout: page
-title: About
+title: "About"
 permalink: /about/
 ---

-Just a website detailing my journey into infosec.
+Just a CS student into Infosec

+## Stuff I'm posting:

+Writeups.
+Code.
+Homelabs.